 Foxwoods teams with DraftKings

 In late 2020 Foxwoods elected to team up with DraftKings to allow for online sports betting via Mashantucket Pequot-owned properties.
-This pends state approval of course, but previous statements indicate that the tribe doesn’t really believe that the state has any say in the matter anymore, even going so far as to threaten to withhold payments from slot revenue to the state.
-They want sports betting, and mean business.
+This agreement actually predated state approval, but previous statements indicate that the tribe didn’t really believe that the state had any say in the matter anymore, even going so far as to threaten to withhold payments from slot revenue to the state.
+They wanted sports betting, and they got it.

-Whether that’s an ultimatum or a not-so-gentle reminder of the importance of tribal revenue in the state remains to be seen, but clearly the Mashantucket Pequot take their sovereignty seriously, citing a desire to “protect themselves”.
+Whether the agreement was intended as an ultimatum or a not-so-gentle reminder of the importance of tribal revenue in the state remains unknown, but clearly the Mashantucket Pequot take their sovereignty seriously, citing a desire to “protect themselves”.

 After you’ve contributed billions to a state’s economy for the privilege of offering casino games, it’s an understandable impulse to protect your revenue stream.
 Still, some people (including some members of the CT legislature) might feel like the tribal compacts are holding the market hostage.
-At any rate, Connecticut online sports betting looks like a definite reality for 2021, and when it launches, DraftKings is primed to be a big winner.
+At any rate, Connecticut online sports betting is now up and running and the DraftKings / Foxwoods combination has cemented its position as a top betting option in the state for years to come.

 FanDuel partners with Mohegan Sun

-As states continue to legalize and regulate online sports betting, it’s never if FanDuel and DraftKings will find their way in, its a matter of when and with who.
-Like the famous Frank Sinatra line, “you cant have one without the other” FanDuel and DraftKings have brought their rivalry over from the DFS world to the online sports betting market and shortly after DraftKings announced their entry into the CT online sports betting market, FanDuel has partnered with the iconic Mohegan Sun to provide sports betting, DFS and online casinos to the Constitution State.
+As states continue to legalize and regulate online sports betting, it’s never if FanDuel and DraftKings will find their way in, it’s a matter of when and with who.
+Like the famous Frank Sinatra line, “you cant have one without the other” FanDuel and DraftKings have brought their rivalry over from the DFS world to the online sports betting market and shortly after DraftKings announced their entry into the CT online sports betting market, it was made known that FanDuel had partnered with the iconic Mohegan Sun to provide sports betting, DFS and online casinos to the Constitution State.

 Under the new law, FanDuel (and all other DFS operators) will now need a license to offer Daily Fantasy Sports, so it is no surprise that they would move quickly to enter the market.
-It was either lose DFS in the state, or retain their rights to offer DFS and gain sports betting and iGaming when the market goes live.
+It was either lose DFS in the state, or retain their rights to offer DFS and gain sports betting and iGaming.
+The choice was clear, and FanDuel now offers all of its products in CT.

 Gambling facilities in Connecticut